Call of Duty League: Call of Duty Challengers

 Challengers is the amateur division of competitive Call of Duty.
 Challengers contains all of the up-and-coming players that are striving to enter the official Call of Duty League.
 The 2020 Challengers season offered a massive prize pool of $1,000,000 to be given out through a series of tournaments.
 The Challengers division is run through a format of "Pro points" or "Challenger points" which are virtual points given out to people based on their placing in tournaments.
 Owing to the vast number of people trying to make it to the Call of Duty League, it would be very difficult to find the best players without the addition of these points.
 This allows for franchised teams such as Optic Gaming or Seattle Surge to have academy teams equipped with the best players in Challengers.
 This allow for greater branding and the players based on the placing of their academy teams.

 The events for Challengers are held offline in special locations.
 The dates of these events is in accordance to the actual Call of Duty League events.
 The first event of Modern Warfare was the Minnesota Launch Weekend event where there were professional pro league matches being played as well as Challengers events being held.
-However, before the first LAN (Local Area Network) event during that weekend.
+However, before the first local area network (LAN) event during that weekend.
 Challengers players have to play in two online ladder tournaments to compete for Challengers points.
 This points are individual to each person and the sum of those points in accordance to everyone else on the team decides the seeding for the LAN events at home series events.
 However, in the middle of the 2020 season and beginning in the 2021 season, Challengers will be played in an online format due to the COVID-19 virus.
 This has changed the format to where players will play in a "Cup" or tournament every weekend in order to compete for prizes and pro points.
 On top of the cups, the home series events will also be played online as compared to when they were played on LAN in the beginning of the MW season.